Rudrakshyadav10/Rudrakshyadav10/README.md

 ### 💡 Fun Facts

 - 🎬 I love editing videos and trying out creative transitions
 - 🤖 I often experiment with AI tools just for fun and curiosity
-- 💪 I'm working on my physique and flexibility while balancing tech life
 - 💭 One of my goals: build something impactful using LLMs or GenAI

 ---